Hackney carriage and private hire

 Wheelchair accessible vehicles

-Licensed wheelchair accessible vehicles list is compiled from our records.
+Under the Equality Act 2010 ("the Act"), local authorities are permitted to maintain a list of wheelchair accessible taxis and private hire vehicles.
+Please see our list of wheelchair accessible vehicles designated for the purposes of S165 of the Act.
 If you notice any apparent error or omission in the list, please contact a member of the Licensing Team.

 We are required by law to maintain a register containing details of various licences issued.
 This register can be viewed online or can be viewed at the Town Hall, Penrith during normal office hours.